core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~
 where:

    * id is the Sender ID or Recipient ID when deriving keys and nil when deriving the Common IV.
-Sender ID and Recipient ID are non-negative integers represented by their CBOR byte strings.
 The encoding is described in {{cose-object}}

    * type is "Key" or "IV"